HomeLife Cycle Costing / Life Cycle Phases / Operation & Maintenance

 • Emergency operating procedures – These plans are used in response to a specific event that poses an immediate risk to health, life, property, or the environment.

-Asset operations can be passive or active.
 If an asset is passive, it does not require regular human interaction for it to do its job.
 These types of assets include categories such as pipe, storage tanks, utility access holes, and many green assets, including bioswales and pervious pavement.
-If an asset is active, it will need human interaction or control technology to start/stop it and adjust its operation to meet the conditions and requirements at the time.
-These types of assets include pumps, chlorinators, scrapers, and chemical addition systems.

 Maintenance

-Maintenance involves those activities that help keep the assets in good working order, so they will operate as intended.
-Maintenance falls into the broad categories listed below.
-Different names or definitions of maintenance can be used, and systems might combine categories of maintenance in different ways than described below.
-The most important thing is to complete these types of maintenance, no matter what they are titled.
+Maintenance involves those activities that help keep the assets in good working order, so they will operate as intended until it reaches the end of its useful life.
+Maintenance falls into the broad categories listed below; however, different names or definitions of maintenance can be used, and utility staff might combine categories of maintenance It is important that your utility defines the different types of maintenance and remain consistent.

-• Routine or Planned Maintenance – regularly scheduled maintenance, completed on a calendar or use base schedule (i.e. every month or every 1,000 hours of run time).
+Regularly scheduled maintenance, completed on a calendar or use base schedule (i.e. every month or every 1,000 hours of run time).
 This maintenance is outlined in a maintenance plan that includes required tasks, labor, materials, etc. This maintenance is based on a maintenance strategy such as predictive (monitor), preventive or run-to-failure in which case the corrective maintenance can still be planned.

-• Predictive Maintenance – condition monitoring used to predict when asset failure is likely to occur.
+Condition monitoring used to predict when asset failure is likely to occur.
 This maintenance might require equipment that the system might have to rent, purchase, or borrow, and it might require an outside contractor to complete.
 In some cases, predictive maintenance is easy and inexpensive.
 In others, it can be quite complex and costly.
 The cost will dictate how much and what type of predictive maintenance is reasonable, and risk will determine upon which assets predictive maintenance makes sense.

-• Preventive Maintenance – conducted to maintain operating condition and slow deterioration.
+Conducted to maintain operating condition and slow deterioration.
 Completed based on condition and ability to provide Level of Service while the asset is still in working condition.
 Intended to prevent unexpected failures.
 Preventive maintenance should be scheduled to limit downtime.

-• Corrective/Reactive Maintenance – completed after an asset has failed.
+Completed after an asset has failed.
 It is the result of an unexpected event, the lack of a maintenance strategy, or having the Run-to-Failure or Plan-to-Replace strategy in place.
 If reactive maintenance occurs on an asset that has a predictive (monitor) or preventive maintenance strategy in place, and the strategy indicated the asset was not expected to fail, it might be necessary to investigate whether the monitoring was insufficient or inaccurate, or the analysis of the monitoring data was incorrect.
 In these cases, the maintenance plan might need modification to address the problem.

 In most cases, maintenance activities should be expected.
 Even when failures occur, many of them are expected failures.
 For example, a part might be known to wear out on a certain schedule or due to certain kinds of events.
 Failures might also be known based on experience with similar assets.
-Maintenance can be completed when an asset fails (reactive) or can be completed before the asset fails (proactive).
-In some cases, the failure is unexpected, and the only option is reactive maintenance.
+There are two main kinds of maintenance:

-The type of maintenance completed and the maintenance schedule should be determined based on information regarding asset performance, monitoring information, and asset risk.
+The type of maintenance completed, and the maintenance schedule should be determined based on information regarding asset performance, monitoring information, and asset risk.
 When considering risk, higher risk assets will have more resource expenditures than lower risk assets.
 Properly maintaining an asset and investing in proactive maintenance for higher risk assets allows a system to spend its limited maintenance dollars as efficiently as possible.
 A well-operated and maintained asset is likely to have more up-time and a longer useful life.

 A companion activity to maintenance is monitoring (which includes inspection).
 Use monitoring to help determine when maintenance should be performed.
 Monitoring can be on-going and permanent using continuous read equipment, or it can be intermittent.
 Monitoring might also allow the asset’s operation and maintenance to be adjusted and improved over time.